 What is the format of the pitches?
 Each team will have 5 minutes to pitch their idea with 3 minutes of Q&A from the audience.
 Teams will be provided with a template and suggested outline that they can use when building their pitch.

 Can I get help reviewing my pitch deck prior to participating in Get Seeded?
 YES!
-Feel free to send us an email on email@example.com with 'Pitch Deck Review' as the subject.
+Feel free to send us an email at email@example.com with 'Pitch Deck Review' as the subject.

 What can the funding be used for?
 Funding can be used for almost anything which the exception of Any travel not affiliated with customer research or discovery, the purchase, rent, and renovation of office/business space, equipment that is not the core of the business (e.g., cell phones, laptops, etc.), salaries of founding team members, and no illegal substances.